 Bench trial of Ottumwa murder suspect begins

-May 18—OTTUMWA — Wednesday brought opening statements and the beginning of evidence in the bench trial of a man accused of breaking into an Ottumwa home and brutally killing the man that lived there.
+May 19—OTTUMWA — On Wednesday, prosecutors began unveiling evidence they say proves an Ottumwa man entered a home without permission, killed its occupant, and then left with the victim's car keys and spare change.

-Preston Odell Martin, 41, faces charges of first-degree murder, robbery and burglary.
-He has waived his right to a jury trial, leaving the ultimate decision of his guilt in the hands of Judge Greg Milani.

-Martin has pled not guilty to all three charges.
-He has filed a notice to the court that he will rely on the defense of insanity and diminished responsibility.
+The first-degree murder trial of Preston O'Dell Martin, 41, began on Wednesday at the Wapello County Courthouse.
+He also faces charges of first-degree robbery and first-degree burglary.
+He has pled not guilty to all three counts, and has filed a notice of his intent to rely on the defense of insanity and diminished responsibility.

 The charges come after Thomas Carlton Foster was found dead in his home on Queen Anne Avenue in Ottumwa on May 25, 2019.
 Foster was 41 at the time.